algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 **User Story**

-> As a wine enthusiast, Claire wants to discover unique local wines and artisanal cheeses, while understanding their origins and pairing possibilities.
+> As a Wine Enthusiast, Claire wants to discover unique local wines and artisanal cheeses, while understanding their origins and pairing possibilities.

 **App Usage Pattern**